corda/corda-docs-portal/content/en/tools/digital-currencies/redeeming/approving-or-rejecting-redemption-requests.md

 	  alt="Redemptions Page"
    >}}

-   The page shows the following panels related to redemptions:
+   The page shows the following panels:

-   * **Vault Balance**: A Corda vault is a database containing all data from the ledger relevant to a participant.
+   * **Vault Balances**: A Corda vault is a database containing all data from the ledger relevant to a participant.
 For more information, see [the Vault topic]({{< relref "/en/platform/corda/5.0/developing-applications/ledger/vault/_index.md" >}}).
    * **Redemption Requests:** Lists any existing issuance requests and their status.

   If you are logged in as the issuer, the panel will look like this: